aelobdog/dynar/README.md

-# Dynarc
+# DYNAR
-Dynarc [Dynamic Arrays in C] is a program/ system that enables/ enhances the usability of dynamic arays in C.
+Dynar is a program/ system that enables/ enhances the usability of dynamic resizable arrays in C.

 ### Syntax
   Declaration of the dynamic array base data types (do this outside all functions, preferably just below the ```#include``` lines) (must be any combination of the following)